ciphermenial/ciphermenial.github.io/_posts/2022-06-13-configure-lxd-on-ubuntu.md

 You can install Ubuntu Desktop if you feel more comforatble having a GUI, but it's unnecessary as all my guides will be using CLI.

-I am not going to go through this as there are lots of guides around about how to install Ubuntu.
+I am not going to go through installing Ubuntu Server, as there are lots of guides around about how to install Ubuntu.

-I alway update everything and configure timezone correctly.
+After install; I alway update everything and configure timezone correctly.

 ```bash
 sudo apt update